A Study to Characterize Adverse Events Occurring Within One Day of TEGSEDI Administration to Adult Participants With hATTR-PN

 1. Satisfy one of the following:

-2. Must have given written informed consent for participation in this study
+2. Must have given written informed consent for participation in this study.

-3. Must provide access to their previous medical records
+3. Must provide access to their previous medical records.

-4. Are about to initiate or have recently initiated treatment with TEGSEDI and have not received more than 9 doses in total
+4. Are about to initiate or have recently initiated treatment with TEGSEDI and have not received more than 9 doses in total.

-5. Be willing to complete required testing and report any AEs and/or changes in medications
+5. Be willing to complete required testing and report any AEs and/or changes in medications.

 6. Satisfy one of the following:

-1. Females: Non-pregnant and non-lactating; abstinent, or if engaged in sexual relations of childbearing potential, patient is using an acceptable contraceptive method from time of signing the informed consent form (ICF) until 13 weeks after the last dose of TEGSEDI administration
+1. Females: Non-pregnant and non-lactating; abstinent, or if engaged in sexual relations of childbearing potential, participant is using an acceptable contraceptive method from time of signing the informed consent form (ICF) until 13 weeks after the last dose of TEGSEDI administration

-2. Males: Abstinent or if engaged in sexual relations with a female of childbearing potential, patient is utilizing an acceptable contraceptive method from the time of signing the ICF until 13 weeks after the last dose of TEGSEDI administration
+2. Males: Abstinent or if engaged in sexual relations with a female of childbearing potential, participant is utilizing an acceptable contraceptive method from the time of signing the ICF until 13 weeks after the last dose of TEGSEDI administration

 Exclusion Criteria: